ihasdapie/chenbrian.ca/content/posts/engsci-year-2-winter/index.md

 = (0.3 * 0.02) + (0.45 * 0.03) + (0.25 * 0.02) = 0.0245 $$

-And we can get the chance it came from machine 2 by applying bayes' rule.
+And we can get the chance it came from machine 2 by applying Bayes' rule.